 I thought the old mirror was just okay, so I brought in this fabulous mirror from our dining room.
 (See our old dining room here).
 Honestly, I feel like this Bar Harbor Bone Inlay Mirror from Serena & Lily is an heirloom piece.
 It is huge, heavy, and dazzling to look at.
 As soon as I brought it in “just to see”, I knew it was the one.

 Because it is so big (and our light was installed so low), I did need to move that bendable light up by a few inches.
 Luckily, you can pop out a piece of shiplap and put a new piece in, and then caulk and paint the edges.
 I had our handyman do this part for me, as I didn’t want to screw it up.

 The framed nautical flag art above the toilet was from my son’s room (see his adorable teen room here!).
 It felt like it was perfect for the nautical vibe that was happening in here.
 I hung it up using command strips.
 And just like that, the bathroom refresh was done!

 In my boys’ bathroom that they share upstairs, we did a full on white and black theme, and on a budget too.
 We had the cabinet installed and used black mirrors and black tile with black grout as contrast agains the white vanity.
 Take a peek at our fun kids bathroom here – as seen in Country Living.

 Pin This Tutorial Now, Find Again Later:

-You might also like: Proof That Hale Navy is the Best Paint, or all about how we used Sherwin Williams Extra White and Ice Cube in our Home, or Two Toned Walls In Our Son’s Room
+You will also like: Proof That Hale Navy is the Best Paint, or all about how we used Sherwin Williams Extra White and Ice Cube in our Home, or Two Toned Walls In Our Son’s Room.